-Because the town sits at an average altitude of 2,250 meters above sea level, it enjoys an average annual temperature of 14° C.
+Because the town sits at an average altitude of 2,250 meters above sea level, it enjoys an average temperature of 14° C.

 Between October and February, the environment gets much colder, so it is necessary to wrap up warm with a jacket or other similar piece.

 During the winter months, fog is also frequent.

 The Magical Town is 190 Km from Mexico City, a journey that takes 2 hours and 20 minutes by car on Federal Highway 132 en route to Tulancingo de Bravo, a town in Hidalgo 69 Km from Chignahuapan.

 Puebla is 112 km from Chignahuapan, heading north on Mexico Highway 121 and Puebla Highway 119D.

 One of the great architectural symbols of Chignahuapan is its curious kiosk located in the center of the Plaza de Armas (main square).

 It was installed in 1871 and was built entirely of wood.
 It is of Mudejar style and is painted in striking colors, predominately blue, red, and ochre.

 In the center of the kiosk, there is a fountain symbolizing purity.
 Access is restricted to preserve its structure, but every visitor to Chignahuapan goes to admire and photograph it.

 A few steps from the Plaza de Armas of Chignahuapan is the town’s basilica (church), dedicated to the Immaculate Conception.